edwardslab-wustl/dxm/README.md

 Notes:

   -i specifies the input methylation data

   -k specifies the number of expected subpopulations

--o specifies a base tag for the output fil
+  -o specifies a base tag for the output file

-The output is testPrevalence_solvedPrevalences.txt.
+The output is <base_tag>\_solvedPrecalences.txt (e.g. testPrevalence_solvedPrevalences.txt).
 Each row is the fractional prevalence of a subpopulation, ordered smallest to largest.
 Note that this utility is INCOMPATIBLE with dxm_solveMethylation, which has its own fractional prevalence solution call.

 ### dxm_solveMethylation